 How to find out which diploma might correspond to the applicant's experience:

-1. Ask for help from the VAE unit at the Ministry of Education, Children and Youth or from the Chamber of Commerce (Chambre de Commerce) and the Chamber of Employees (Chambre des Salariés).
+2. contact the Chamber of Commerce (Chambre de Commerce) and the Chamber of Employees (Chambre des Salariés);

 - For the CCP, DAP and DT qualifications, follow the 'Times and Programmes' link, click on Vocational Training Programme, then on 'Structured view'.
 Select CCP, DAP or DT, followed by the trade or profession.